DELVE Milky Way Satellite Galaxy Census I: Satellite Population and Survey Selection Function in DES, DELVE, and Pan-STARRS: Ambiguous Compact Systems

 \section{Ambiguous Compact Systems}

 \cytwo{For our main analysis, we have masked compact Milky Way satellite systems with $r_{1/2} < 15$\,pc.
 The classification of these systems as star clusters or dwarf galaxies is still undetermined.
 Our selection is motivated by the desire to avoid including misclassified star clusters into our census of dwarf galaxies.
-However, these compact systems are interesting objects, and follow-up observations may reveal that some of them are dwarf galaxies.
-Thus, we study how our results change if we remove the footprint mask and perform a search for compact Milky Way satellites and list their detection efficiencies in Table~\ref{table:ambi_dwarfs}}. \cyone{Furthermore, we include some confirmed star clusters, which were previously classified as possible dwarf galaxies.
+However, these compact systems are interesting objects, and follow-up observations may reveal that some of them are dwarf galaxies. \cyfive{Thus, we calculate the detection significance for ambiguous compact satellite systems with $r_{1/2} < 15$ pc listed in the LVDB and report the results in } Table~\ref{table:ambi_dwarfs}}.
+Furthermore, we include some confirmed star clusters, which were previously classified as possible dwarf galaxies.
 We note that four systems (DES~4, DES~5, Gaia~3 and To~1) fall within the LMC mask footprint.
 Even when the mask is removed, we find poor performance for our search algorithms for the first three aforementioned systems due to crowding from LMC stars.
-We note when running our search algorithms on To 1 using DELVE data, we get a detection significance of $\sqrt{TS_{gr}}=7.0$, and SIG$_{gr}=8.5$, despite its location near the LMC.}
+We note when running our search algorithms on To 1 using DELVE data, we get a detection significance of $\sqrt{\mathrm{TS}_{gr}}=7.0$, and SIG$_{gr}=8.5$, despite its location near the LMC.